roxanageambasu/roxanageambasu.github.io/02-publications.md

 layout: page
 title: Publications
 ---
+* Tao Luo, Mingen Pan, Pierre Tholoniat, Asaf Cidon, Roxana Geambasu, and Mathias Lecuyer. ''Privacy Budget Scheduling and Orchestration.''
+  In Proceedings of the USENIX Symposium on Operating Systems Design and Implementation (OSDI), July 2021.  <b>To appear.</b>

 * Mathias Lecuyer, Riley Spahn, Kiran Vodrahalli, Roxana Geambasu, and Daniel Hsu.  ''Privacy Accounting and Quality Control in the Sage Differentially Private Machine Learning Platform.''
 In Proceedings of the ACM Symposium on